tomaae/WooferBot/docs/_docs/07-Customize-bit-notifications.md

 * <span class="icon settings">From</span> Minimum amount of bits
 * <span class="icon settings">To</span> Maximum amount of bits

-<br><span class="icon idea">Note: You do not have to create a custom message for CustomBits range.
+<br><span class="icon idea">Note: You do not have to create a custom message for CustomBits/CustomSubs range.
 In that case, default bit message will be used.</span>